yarnpkg/rfcs/accepted/0000-importable-scripts.md

 # Alternatives

+We could specify the import filename in a reserved script key instead of using the scripts field.
+See the unresolved questions section for an example of this implementation.
+This solution has the added benefit of being able to use the default script definitions in conjuction with the imported list.

 Similar functionality has already been implemented in the [nps library](https://github.com/kentcdodds/nps).
 While this package is useful, it requires using a separate cli for running scripts, or duplicating script aliases in packages.json to point to nps.

 For the minimum amount of effort required, I think this feature should be implemented directly in yarn allowing users to execute scripts with the cli they are comfortable using.